justindra/SproutUp-Dashboard/README.md

 N/A

 ## Planned Updates
-N/A
+API Posting from Rpi !!!!!
+Code Clean Up (Ugh!)
+Better Graphics

 ## The Team
 This was made by [Justin Rahardjo](http://justinrahardjo.info/) and [Jared Page](http://jaredpage.net).

 ## Acknowledgements
-We would like to thank Rebecca Simpson and Jaco Du Plessis for being part of the iLab team !
+We would like to thank Rebecca Simpson, Matthew Gardener and Jaco Du Plessis for being part of the iLab team !